Global-Health-Labs/DROP/docs/NAAT/NAAT Protocols.md

 ![NAAT Experimental Design](./images/NAAT%20experimental%20design.png) <br>
 <small>Figure 2.
 Examples of variables that can be optimized using the RoboNAAT system. </small>

+Design of experiment (DoE) describes an approach to systematically and efficiently study the effects of input(s) on a process and the outputs from that process [1].
+This methodology has been used for a wide array of application areas, ranging from traditional engineering applications to polymerase chain reaction.
+The ability of an automated liquid handling robot to efficiently and accurately pipette as programmed opens up a wide array of possibilities for experimental design.

+To leverage this capability, specific DoE methods have been investigated through the course of our work at GH Labs, such as the Taguchi Method and Definitive Screening Design (DSD).
+When planning an experiment using the roboNAAT system, it is critical to select an experimental design that provides the appropriate statistical power to support the decision making process.
+There are a number of groups who have published on the use of Taguchi for PCR applications, two selected manuscripts are [Cobb et al 1994](https://pmc.ncbi.nlm.nih.gov/articles/PMC308365/) and [Celani de Souza](https://pubmed.ncbi.nlm.nih.gov/21867748/).

 ## :material-test-tube: **Experiment Setup**

+Setup for a NAAT experiment involves the preparation of the working stock of all materials required to run the designed experiment.

 ![NAAT workflow](./images/roboNAAT%20workflow.png) <br>
 <small>Figure 3.
 Example workflow automated by RoboNAAT. </small>

 ### Adjusting hardware/labware

+Most NAAT efforts use basic labware definitions, such as PCR plates, deep well plates, and tubes.
+These definitions come with the Hamilton software, and the only adjustments that are typically required are to dial in the labware locations in the Hamilton Layout file.

 ### Optimizing liquid classes

 The DROP system has a library of liquid classes that can be used to run experiments.
 These liquid classes are modified to have the precise pipetting protocol to enable consistent pipetting for a given liquid class.
 It is important to precisely tune a liquid class for the liquids that will be pipetted during an experiment on the DROP system.
 Some of the parameters that are included are flow rate, air transport volume, blowout volume, settling time, and more.
 More information can be found in the CO-RE Liquid Editor Help section.
 Liquid classes can be made using the Hamilton Liquid Verification Kit (LVK).
 When more liquid classes are made, or when an existing liquid class is validated for a new liquid, they will undergo performance qualification.
 The list below includes liquid classes used commonly for the NAAT system.

 | Liquid Class           | Tip size | Dispense Type     | Recommended validation for: |